ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 });
 ```

-## Register third party authorization button
+## Add third party authorization button

 For some CRM API, they requires user to authorize firstly.
-This feature allow developer to register a third party authorization button and status into widget.
+This feature allows developer to add a third party authorization button and sync status into widget.

 First you need to pass `authorizationPath`, `authorizedTitle`, `unauthorizedTitle` and `authorized` when you register service.